Module Catalogue 2024/25

 Analyse complex problems of transport networks to reach substantiated conclusions (M2)

-Select and apply appropriate software to model signal design problems (M3)
+Select and apply appropriate approach to solving complex signal design problems (M3)

 Apply an integrated or systems approach to the solution of complex traffic flow problems (M6)